Accelerated Prox-Level Methods for Unknown Piecewise-Smooth Optimization I: Convex Optimization: Introduction

 Beyond the QG modulus, the convergence of first-order methods is also governed by the empirical Lipschitz smoothness constant, defined at iteration $k$ as:

-In smooth optimization, the literature generally distinguishes between two types of complexity guarantees: those based on the worst-case empirical smoothness constant, $L_{\max} = \max_{k} \hat{L}_k$, and those based on an averaged smoothness constant $L_{\text{avg}}$, which represents a weighted average of $\{\hat{L}_k\}$.
+In smooth optimization, the literature generally distinguishes between two types of complexity guarantees: those based on the worst-case empirical smoothness constant, $L_{\max} = \max_{k} \hat{L}_k$, and those based on an averaged smoothness constant $L_{\text{avg}}$, typically a weighted average of $\{\hat{L}_k\}$.
 While analysis in terms of $L_{\max}$ is often more straightforward~\cite{li2025simple,lan2023optimal}, bounds based on $L_{\text{avg}}$ are typically tighter and more reflective of superior empirical performance~\cite{nesterov2015universal}.
-In PWS optimization, the gap between $L_{\max}$ and $L_{\text{avg}}$ can be even more substantial due to spikes in $\hat{L}_k$ that occur when iterates cross into different smooth regions (see Example~\ref{ex:intro-core}). \textit{It is therefore natural to seek a parameter-free algorithm that, without requiring line search or knowledge of $\mu$, attains an optimal complexity bound associated with the average empirical Lipschitz smoothness constant, $\Lavg$.}
+In PWS optimization, the gap between $L_{\max}$ and $L_{\text{avg}}$ can be even more substantial due to spikes in $\hat{L}_k$ that occur when iterates cross into different smooth regions (see Example~\ref{ex:intro-core}). \textit{It is therefore natural to seek a parameter-free algorithm that, without knowledge of $\mu$, attains an accelerated complexity bound associated with the average empirical Lipschitz smoothness constant, $\Lavg$.}

-\begin{exbox}{Average vs. worst-case empirical Lipschitz smoothness constant}{intro-core} In the PWS setting, the gradient is continuous within each smooth region but may be discontinuous across their boundaries.
+\begin{exbox}{Average versus worst-case empirical Lipschitz smoothness constants}{intro-core} In the PWS setting, the gradient is continuous within each smooth region but may be discontinuous across their boundaries.
 This discontinuity can cause the empirical Lipschitz smoothness constant $\hat{L}_k$ \eqref{eq:empirical_Lipschitz_constant} to spike when iterates $x^k$ and $x^{k+1}$ belong to different regions.
 Since the worst-case empirical Lipschitz smoothness constant $L_{\max}$ is determined by these spikes, it can be significantly larger than the average $L_{\text{avg}}$.

-To illustrate this, consider the iterates generated by applying the Polyak step size to the following one-dimensional objective function with two smooth regions, $\{x \geq 0\}$ and $\{x < 0\}$:
+To illustrate this, consider the iterates generated by applying the Polyak-step to the following one-dimensional objective function with two smooth regions, $\{x \geq 0\}$ and $\{x < 0\}$:

-The objective is parameterized by $i \in \mathbb{N}_+$ and $M \in \mathbb{R}$.
+The objective is parameterized by $i \in \mathbb{N}_+$ and $M \in \mathbb{R}_+$.
 Starting from an initial point $x^0 = 1/i$, we obtain $L_{\max} = i^2 e^{-1/i}/2$, while $L_{\text{avg}} \rightarrow e^{-M}$ as the method progresses.
 Consequently, the ratio $L_{\max} / L_{\text{avg}}$ can be arbitrarily large for certain problem instances.
 Figure~\ref{fig:worst_average_L} illustrates how these two Lipschitz constants evolve over iterations.\end{exbox}